METAREA 10 bulletinset

 Winds not exceeding 20 knots.
 Slight to moderate seas.
 Low swell.

-of trough.
 Visibility reducing below 2nm in precipitation.

 Please be aware